-The Water Resources Division provides safe and sufficient drinking water, collects and treats wastewater, maintains the City’s infrastructure and works in collaboration with other public and private sector organizations to enhance the region’s environmental resources.
+The Water Resources Department provides safe and sufficient drinking water, collects and treats wastewater, maintains the City’s infrastructure and works in collaboration with other public and private sector organizations to enhance the region’s environmental resources.
 The City operates its own water treatment plant where water from Kannapolis Lake is collected and processed into clean drinking water.
 The average daily demand for water in Kannapolis is 4 million gallons.

 For more information on the source and quality of the drinking water in Kannapolis you can view our Water Quality Report.

 Currently the City of Kannapolis is under Level 0, which means no City enforced restrictions but citizens are encouraged to voluntarily conserve.

 We thank our customers for reducing their demand and assisting us with extending our limited water supplies when we are under drought conditions.
 Our businesses and residents have always demonstrated leadership in water conservation and environmental protection.
 When we have mandatory restrictions they do not apply to those customers using wells or ponds for irrigation purposes.
 However, all users are encouraged to remain diligent in their conservation efforts regardless of the water source.

 Click here for information on how you can conserve water

 If you encounter any of the following issues please report them to the Public Works Department at 704-920-4200, these phone lines are answered 24 hours a day, 7 days a week and on holidays.

 Report Water Pollution IMMEDIATELY - (704) 920-4200

 • Run-off from construction sites